tomasBernal/MLASDO/README.md

 ### Examples of use of such software

-Default Execution with Lasso model, the default parameters can be observed in the documentation:
+Default complete execution with Lasso model, the default parameters can be observed in the code manual:
 ```
     MLASDO::detectAnomalies(
         savingName = "DefaultExecutionLasso",
-        mlAlgorithm = "Lasso",
+        mlAlgorithm = "Lasso")
-        classVariable = "Ca.Co.Last",
-        idColumn = "Trial")
 ```

-Default Execution with Random Forest model, the default parameters can be observed in the documentation:
+Default complete execution with Random Forest model, the default parameters can be observed in the code manual:
 ```
     MLASDO::detectAnomalies(
         savingName = "DefaultExecutionLasso",
-        mlAlgorithm = "RF",
+        mlAlgorithm = "RF")
-        classVariable = "Ca.Co.Last",
-        idColumn = "Trial")
 ```

-Test Execution, with this execution, we will be able to verify if we have set the parameters related to the data, active predictors, and the class variable correctly:
+Test complete execution, with this execution, we will be able to verify if we have set the parameters related to the data, active predictors, and the class variable correctly:
 ```
     MLASDO::detectAnomalies(
         savingName = "QuickExecution",